-Butterfly Life Cycle, Species, Types, Facts, Stages, Habitat, Diet, Reproduction, Lifespan, and the much more detailed information are available on this page.
+Butterfly Life Cycle, Species, Types, Facts, Stages, Habitat, Diet, Reproduction, Lifespan and many more detailed information is available on this page.

 What is a Butterfly?

 Butterflies are the most beautiful creation in the world.
 These are the flying insects with the large scaly wings.
 It has the six jointed legs, three body parts, a pair of antennae, compound eyes, and exoskeleton as like the other insects have.
 The three body parts of the butterfly are the head, thorax, and the abdomen.
 The body of the butterfly covered with the tiny sensory hairs.
 The four wings and the six legs of the butterfly are attached to the thorax.
 The thorax contains the muscles that help to move legs and wings.

 There are many people who relate the butterflies to angels and fairies and send signals and validations to guide us through life.
 Some peoples found it the spiritual sign when the butterflies follow or sit on you.
 Butterflies are the best to quiet your mind.

 Butterfly Scientific Name